Gain social work skills and knowledge

 100

-Practicum hours supervised by a qualified social work supervisor who also provides instruction and teaching for practicum learning.
+Practicum learning is supported by a qualified social work supervisor who provides both supervision and teaching.

 The focus of learning will connect to professional identity and practice, social work values and ethics, human rights and social action, action to rectify racism, organizational/systems change, social work research and policy analysis/development and reflective practice.